YumaPro Docker User Guide

 Note

-Each time you restart the container the IP address of the container may change.
+Each time the container restarts the IP address may change.

-Next, in a different terminal on your host computer, use curl to access the same data as before:
+In a different terminal on the host (outside the Docker container), use 'curl' to access the same data:

 {